szilard/teach-data-science-msc-analytics-ceu/README.md

 (and discussing how to get details from the other courses).

-My views on what a full data science curriculum should be are briefly expressed below and a bit further in [this post](https://github.com/szilard/datascience-course-historical).
+My views on what a full data science curriculum should be are briefly expressed in the "Course focus and description" below and a bit further in [this post](https://github.com/szilard/datascience-course-historical).

 -------------------------------------------------------------